isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If `x = std::move(x)` changes the value of `x`, people will be surprised and bad errors can occur.
-However, people don't usually directly write a self-assignment that turn into a move, but it can occur.
-However, `std::swap` is implemented using move operations so if you accidentally do `swap(a, b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.
+People don't usually directly write a self move assignment, but it can occur.  `std::swap` is implemented using move operations so if you accidentally do `swap(a, b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.
+At a minimum, a self move should put the object into a valid but unspecified state which is the same guarantee provided by the standard library containers.
+It is not requred to leave the object unchanged.

 ##### Example

 If all of the members of a type are safe for move assignment, the default generated move assignment operator will be safe too.

-    Foo& operator=(Foo&& a) = default;
+    X& operator=(X&& a) = default;

 Otherwise, the manually written move assignment operate must be made safe for self-assignement.